Nakilat: Shareholders

+capital, source: Edaa are: Milaha and General Retirement & Social Insurance Authority - Civil Fund.

 Recent achievements

 LNG fleet expansion

 In May 2024, Qatar Gas Transport Company Limited (Nakilat) announced the signing of a long-term agreement to charter and operate nine QC-Max class LNG vessels, as part of QatarEnergy’s program to expand its fleet of LNG carriers.
-The agreement was signed by His Excellency Mr. Saad Sherida Al-Kaabi, the Minister of State for Energy Affairs, President and CEO of QatarEnergy, and Mr. Abdullah bin Fadhalah Al-Sulaiti, CEO of Nakilat during a special signing ceremony at QatarEnergy’s headquarters.
+The agreement was signed by His Excellency Saad Sherida Al-Kaabi, Minister of State for Energy Affairs, Vice Chairman, President & CEO of QatarEnergy, and Eng.
+Abdullah Al Sulaiti, CEO of Nakilat during a special signing ceremony at QatarEnergy’s Headquarters.
 These nine (QC-Max) vessels, each with a capacity of 271,000 cubic meters, will be 100% owned and operated by Nakilat and chartered to affiliates of QatarEnergy.
-The vessels will be built in China at Hudong-Zhonghua shipyards, reflecting top-notch craftsmanship and technology.
+The vessels will be built in China at Hudong-Zhonghua shipyards.
 They are part of QatarEnergy’s historic program to support its LNG production expansion capacity from the North Field.

 In March 2024, Qatar Gas Transport Company Limited (Nakilat) announced that it signed with QatarEnergy the long-term charter party agreements for 25 Conventional LNG Vessels as part of QatarEnergy’s historic LNG fleet expansion program.
 QatarEnergy selected Nakilat to be the owner and operator of these vessels according to long-term charter contracts.
 The LNG carriers, each with a capacity of 174,000 cubic meters, will be owned 100% by Nakilat and chartered to affiliates of QatarEnergy.

-In January 2024, Nakilat, a global leader in LNG shipping and maritime transportation, announced a strategic shipping expansion through a significant vessel acquisition.
+In January 2024, Nakilat announced a strategic shipping expansion through a significant vessel acquisition.
 Nakilat has placed orders with Hyundai Samho Heavy Industries (HSHI) of South Korea for the construction of six gas vessels (two cutting-edge LNG carriers with a cargo capacity of 174,000 cubic meters each and four modern Very Large LPG/ Ammonia Gas carriers, with a substantial cargo capacity of 88,000 cubic meters.)
-These modern vessels are set to be delivered between 2026 and 2027.
+These vessels, which will incorporate modern advancements in propulsion system efficiency, are set to be delivered between 2026 and 2027.

-The new LNG carriers and LPG carriers will embody the latest technologies, showcasing advanced environmentally friendly and efficient propulsion systems through fuel-saving devices, reinforcing Nakilat’s commitment to sustainable and eco-conscious shipping solutions.
+The new LNG and LPG carriers will utilize more modern environmentally friendly propulsion systems through fuel-saving devices, for a greater emphasis on sustainability.